FNNDSC/mediawiki/README.rst

         ``git clone git@github.com:FNNDSC/mediawiki.git``

-If you can't perform this commamd, you have to create an ssh key and link it to your git account which can edit this repository.
+If you can't perform this command, you have to create an ssh key and link it to your git account which can edit this repository.

 Then execute the ``make.sh`` script with: